GkslShn26/face_detection/README.md

-# face-eye_detection
+# face_detection
-# face and eye detection using cascade classifier
+face and eye detection using cascade classifier